-Award-winning artist Janae Corrado serves as a professor of Art at the Trinity River Campus of Tarrant County College in Fort Worth, Texas.
-When she is not inspiring her students with her passion for the works of Mucha, Vermeer, Klimt, and van Eyck, Janae can be found in her studio creating dreamlike and surreal paintings.
-Born on the west coast of Florida, she was profoundly inspired by the simultaneous beauty and cruelty of the great outdoors during her childhood—a passion that continues to influence her work today.
+Award-winning artist Janae Corrado serves as a Professor of Art at the Trinity River Campus of Tarrant County College in Fort Worth, Texas.
+When she is not inspiring her students with her passion for the works of Mucha, Vermeer, Klimt, and van Eyck, Janae can be found in her studio painting.
+Born on the west coast of Florida, she was profoundly inspired by the simultaneous beauty and cruelty of the great outdoors during her childhood - a passion that continues to influence her work today.

-The narratives within my artwork reflect the delicate balance between life and death, blending personal experiences and mythos.
-I am currently exploring two distinct bodies of work.
+The narratives within my work explore the fragile space between life and death, drawing from personal experience, symbolism, and mythic archetypes.
+I am currently developing two interconnected bodies of work.

 The Insect Tessellation series aims to bring attention to the often-overlooked members of the animal kingdom.
 As top predators, humans frequently disregard the importance of insects and arachnids, viewing them merely as pests.
 However, these organisms play a crucial role in our ecosystem.
 By presenting them on a much larger scale, this series invites viewers to appreciate the delicate and intricate anatomy of these tiny beings.
 The triangular panels of this series can be tessellated in infinite geometric arrangements, offering a dynamic and engaging visual experience.